 Solar Pool heating: $5.00 per estimated therm displaced

-There are many advantages of home solar energy.
-You can reduce emissions, raise your property values, and qualify for tax benefits.
-With the right storage equipment, solar panels can also give you further energy independence and offer some protection from power outages.
+There are a number of benefits to home solar energy.
+You can reduce emissions, qualify for tax benefits, and raise your property values.
+With the right storage equipment, solar panels can also offer you additional energy security and offer some protection from power outages.

 Your installer can give you an estimate of what your energy bills will look like after you install solar panels.
 Generally, your energy bills will decrease significantly because you'll be using energy from the sun for free, instead of buying energy from the utility company.
 The average annual savings in Martinez amount to $1,053.